Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 While AOD-9604 lacks the extensive clinical trial data of GLP-1 agonists, early studies show promising results.
 A phase II clinical trial involving 300 obese participants demonstrated significant fat loss with daily AOD-9604 injections over 12 weeks (Heffernan et al., Int J Obes, 2001).
 Participants lost an average of 2.6kg more fat mass compared to placebo.

 Preclinical studies in animal models show that AOD-9604 stimulates lipolysis and inhibits lipogenesis (fat storage) without affecting glucose metabolism or insulin sensitivity (Ng et al., Am J Physiol Endocrinol Metab, 2000).
-However, large-scale human trials comparable to GLP-1 studies are lacking.
+But large-scale human trials comparable to GLP-1 studies are lacking.

 AOD-9604 is typically dosed at 250-300mcg daily via subcutaneous injection, preferably on an empty stomach.
 Some protocols use 5 days on, 2 days off cycling to prevent receptor desensitization.
 The peptide can also be administered sublingually, though absorption may be variable.